zsviczian/obsidian-excalidraw-plugin/ea-scripts/ExcaliAI.md

     type: "svg",
     help: "Convert text prompts into simple icons inserted as Excalidraw elements.
 Expect only a text prompt.
 Experimental and may not produce good drawings."
   },

+  "Create a stick figure": {
+    prompt: "You will receive a prompt from the user.
+Your task involves drawing a simple stick figure or a scene involving a few stick figures based on the user's prompt.
+Create the stickfigure based on the following style description.
+DO NOT add any detail, just use it AS-IS: Create a simple stick figure character with a large round head and a face in the style of sketchy caricatures.
+The stick figure should have a rudimentary body composed of straight lines representing the arms and legs.
+Hands and toes should be should be represented with round shapes, do not add details such as fingers or toes.
+Use fine lines, smooth curves, rounded shapes.
+The stick figure should retain a playful and childlike simplicity, reminiscent of a doodle someone might draw on the corner of a notebook page.
+Create a black and white drawing, a hand-drawn figure on white background.",
+    type: "image-gen",
+    help: "Send only the text prompt to OpenAI.
+Provide a detailed description; OpenAI will enrich your prompt automatically.
+To avoid it, start your prompt like this 'DO NOT add any detail, just use it AS-IS:'"
+  },
   "Edit an image": {
     prompt: null,
     type: "image-edit",